kilpkonn/msc-thesis/main.typ

   image("fig/lsp_data_flow.svg", width: 100%),
   caption: [
     LSP client notifies the server from changes and user requests.
-    The server responds by providing different functionaliteis to the client.
+    The server responds by providing different functionalities to the client.
   ],
 ) <lsp-data-flow>
 Important thing to note here is that the client starts the server the first time it requires data from it.
 After that the server runs as daemon process usually until the editor is closed or until the client commands it to shut down.
 As it doesn't get restarted very often it can keep the state in memory which allows responding to client events faster.
 It is quite common that the server does semantic analysis fully only once and later only runs the analysis again for files that have changed.
-Caching the state and incrementally updating it is quite important as the full analysis can take up to considerable amount of time which is not an acceptable latency for autocompltion nor for other operations servers provide.
+Caching the state and incrementally updating it is quite important as the full analysis can take up to considerable amount of time which is not an acceptable latency for autocompletion nor for other operations servers provide.
 In @editing-support-for-languages-lsp they describe that caching the abstract syntax tree is the most common performance optimization strategy for servers.

 == Machine learning based autocompletions <machine-learning>